 #3 A Consistent Customer Experience

 “Customer expectations have changed,” Levenick said.
 “If they work with multiple dealers, they want to have a common experience wherever they go.”
 The customer experience should be the same whether they are dealing with a CAT dealer in Kalamazoo, MI., or Houston, Texas.
 If CAT dealers are leaving money on the table across their dealer network, then so is any multiple-location dealership.

 The challenge of maintaining a consistent customer experience is having the proper processes and procedures in place and measuring the performance.
 Management needs the tools to measure performance, whether it is how many parts are picked correctly per hour, standard jobs performance and profitability, or the increase/decrease of rental utilization.

 If You Can Measure It, You Can Manage It

 Across the board, most dealers have yet to find a universal tool that meets all three of their needs that also fits three additional criteria:

 Until now.
 TARGIT Decision Suite’s analytics solutions for the heavy equipment industry put the unique needs of dealerships at the forefront.
-TARGIT Decision Suite for heavy equipment dealers delivers full insight into every aspect of your fleet.
+TARGIT Decision Suite is a business intelligence solution for heavy equipment dealers that delivers full insight into every aspect of your fleet.
 Get real-time access to KPIs such as rental utilization, return of an average asset, and market basket analyses.